developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Two-tool Solution
 Some vendors might not wish to implement ALL possible functions.
 Solutions from such vendors can use StageNow to create profiles for features not configurable from their oewn console, export the profiles using the "Export for MDM" option, pass the profiles to their console-> agent-> which feeds it to MX, get response and display it on the console.
 A pass-through solution.

-As long as your code conforms to Google's definition of how to encode MCs as JSON, this code will confert that code to a bundle suitable for calling devicepolicymanager.setapplicationrestrictions and passing it to OemConfig.
+As long as your code conforms to Google's definition of how to encode MCs as JSON, this code will convert that code to a bundle suitable for calling devicepolicymanager.setapplicationrestrictions and passing it to OemConfig.

 Why NOT to use JSON
 MCs are a std feature of AE.
 Any app dev publishing an app to PS can say they have MCs.